Top Model (Polish TV series) season 13

 Top Model, cycle 13 is the thirteenth cycle of an ongoing reality television series based on Tyra Banks' America's Next Top Model that pits contestants from Poland against each other in a variety of competitions to determine who will win the title of the next Polish Top Model.

 Joanna Krupa, who also serves as the lead judge, reprised her role as host for the twelfth season.
 Other judges included fashion designer Dawid Woliński, fashion show director Kasia Sokołowska and photographer Marcin Tyszka.
 This is the tenth season of the show to feature male contestants.

 Among the prizes for the season are a contract with Selective Management, an appearance on the cover of the Polish issue of Glamour, and 200,000 złotys (US$45,000).
 The winner of the competition was 23-year-old Klaudia Zioberczyk from Katowice.

+This is the first cycle that didn't feature a boot-camp episode.
+Instead, twenty contestants were invited to the Top Model house and competed in a runway and photo shoot, which ended in selecting the final fourteen contestants.

 The international destination this cycle was Paris, Lisbon and Málaga.